 A Concept is a meaningful term which occurs at a relatively substantial frequency in the dataset.

-Correlations are the likelihood of a query to have a relationship to a concept or segment.
-In other words, how likely or unlikely that a concept or segment is to appear in the query.
+Correlations are the likelihood of a theme to have a relationship to a concept or segment.
+In other words, how likely or unlikely that a concept or segment is to appear in the theme.

-A dashboard is a screen with information populated by the Saved Queries a user has selected.
+A dashboard is a screen with information populated by the Themes a user has selected.

 Data Coverage refers to the percentage of total records that an element (query, concept, term, segment, etc) appears in.
 A concept, term or phrase is counted only once per text excerpt even if it appears multiple times within the excerpt.